 The Bottom Line: The North Face VECTIV Infinite Trail Running Shoes

 In a short amount of time, I’ve come to really dig these shoes.
 With foot-cradling uppers and a rockered sole, The North Face VECTIV Inflite trail runners have a winning strategy.
 I love how nimble they feel underfoot and how each step rolls smoothly to the next.
 With them, I have set new PR’s and my 40-something joints don’t complain one bit.
+As an added bonus, the Matryx® uppers are breathable and bombproof — not a typical combination.

 Buy Now: Visit TheNorthFace.com